Phantasm: Ravager (Movie Review)

 Still from Phantasm: Ravager

-As mentioned, there are more than one set of credits, so stay through them all.
-Since there is no replacing Angus Scrimm, Phantasm: Ravager is a fun; albeit sad plot-wise, and real world send off for the franchise.
-With fun acting and intriguing editing, everybody involved did the product proud.
-Though short, leaving audience’s yearning for more, CrypticRock gives Phantasm: Ravager 5 out of 5 stars.
+As mentioned, there is more than one set of credits, so stay through them all.
+Since there is no replacing Angus Scrimm, Phantasm: Ravager is a fun; albeit sad plot-wise, and real-world send-off for the franchise.
+With fun acting and intriguing editing, everybody involved made the product proud.
+Though short, leaving the audience’s yearning for more, CrypticRock gives Phantasm: Ravager 5 out of 5 stars.

 Phantasm-Ravager-Poster